jasper1378/i3neostatus/README.md

 Each element (map) in the modules section must contain a `path` option (string) which specifies the location of the module binary to load.
 This location may be substituted for the name of a built-in module prefixed with a underscore.
 Each element may also contain a `config` option (map) which will be forwarded to that module.

+Note that tildes in file paths handled by the i3neostatus itself will be resolved.

 #### Sample configuration

 ```